discoleo/R/Physics & Chemistry/Climate.Fires.md

 Data may include the temperature before the water drop and during the water drop, measured at various spots in the fire.

-Temperature sensors can be mounted on a thermo-isolated / thermo-resistant rod.
+Temperature sensors can be mounted on a thermo-isolated / thermo-resistant rod (tube).
 The bottom of the rod contains the recording device and is buried 50 cm below the ground.

 Support personnel can rapidly dig a circular hole 50 - 60 cm deep using a circular screw-type digging tool.
-The bottom is buried in the hole and covered with a poorly-conducting heat material.
+The bottom is buried in the hole and covered with a poorly heat-conducting material (e.g. various types of porous bricks).
 The remaining rod with the temperature sensors points upwards.

 The rod can be equipped with multiple temperature sensors: 5-10 cm below ground, at ground level, 10 cm, 20 cm, 50 cm, 1 m, 1.5 m and 2 m above ground.
+The wires connecting the sensors to the recording device run inside the tube.

 Temperature can be averaged over 5 s or 10 s, or the maximum temperature over that interval can be recorded.